craiglabenz/django-twoscoops-project/README.rst

 ========================
-django-twoscoops-project
+django-threescoops-project
 ========================

-A project template for Django 1.5.
+A project template for Django 1.6.1

 To use this project follow these steps: